DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 # ACL

-The ACL library provides a flexible framework for defining permissions and granting access on protected resources such as database records and system functionality.
+The ACL library provides a flexible framework for defining permissions and granting access to protected resources such as database records and system functionality.

 ## Table of Contents